-The price intelligence software structures disaggregated data and stores it in one place.
-Retailers receive permanent access to the history of price changes, efficiency analysis of selected strategies, and promotional activity.
-A recently hired analyst can use the pricing history for a given period to test pricing assumptions without engaging IT department.
+Price intelligence software should also be able to structure dis-aggregated data and stores it in one place.
+Your company should receive permanent access to the history of price changes, efficiency analysis of selected strategies, and promotional activity.
+A recently hired analyst can use the pricing history for a given period to test pricing assumptions without needing to consult the IT department.

-Reports can be customized for different retail teams (Category Managers, analysts, and executives) and accessed through visual dashboards or email.
+Reports should be customizable for different retail teams (Category Managers, analysts, and executives) and accessible through visual dashboards or email.

-Software processes collected data to illustrate the efficiency of the retailer’s current operations, as well as the abnormalities and opportunities of the market.
-The dashboard shows new market opportunities, which the retailer can use to achieve business goals.
-The only thing the Category Manager has to do is to make a decision about repricing.
+Software processes should have the ability to collect data to illustrate the efficiency of your company’s current operations, as well as the abnormalities and opportunities of the market.
+The platform should show you new market opportunities which you can use to achieve your business goals.
+The only thing the Category Manager should have to do is make the final decision about repricing.

 - For a Category Manager — about competitive repricing,